ngli-me/ia_knn/README.md

 The example prompt doesn't really indicate the facility locations either, so it would be good to tell the user that information somehow.

-Facility ID's probably should be unique.
+Facility ID's should be unique.

-While I should manually test the code, writing unit tests and such seems a bit overkill for a demo.
+Upon revisiting the problem statement, it states that

+    "Each central fill facility has different medications (A, B, C) as Inventory"

+    ...returns a list of the three closest central fill facilities, along with the cheapest medication price for each central fill

+This indicates to me that each Central Fill Facility should have a price for all 3 medications.
+I had assumed prior that each one could only hold one medication.
+Modified the code for this behavior.

 # Initial Thoughts